 Field connection basics (Themer)

-Theme Builder field connections let you connect certain Page Builder row and module settings to external data on your site.
-This works in theme layouts, rows and modules on a Page Builder page, and saved rows and modules.
+Besides Theme Builder layouts, field connections work in rows and modules in Page Builder and in saved rows and modules.

 To do this, in your layout's first Heading module, you'd connect the Heading field to the Post Title.

 Note: You might be wondering why there's no field connection to the header logo that's set in the Beaver Builder Theme Customizer.
-Currently there are no field connections to Customizer settings.
+Currently, there are no field connections to Customizer settings.
 This is because each theme does customizer settings differently, so the field connections would have to be set up on a per-theme basis.
 So, for example, if you want to add a logo to a header layout, use a Photo module with a link to an image in your media library.